pvdsp/pbsf-lib/README.md

 The **Pattern-Based Series Framework (`pbsf`)** provides a Python module for designing, testing, and evaluating algorithms that operate on **sequential data**.
 It is particularly suited for sequence learning tasks such as **pattern discovery**, **anomaly detection**, and **sequence classification**.

-The framework currently focused on anomaly detection, and implements the approach described in the accompanying paper.
+The framework currently focuses on anomaly detection, and implements the approach described in the accompanying paper.
 This approach represents sequences using models containing subsequence approximations that capture local and global trends at multiple scales.

 ---